strmlineapp-ux/agileflow/docs/user-manual.md

     - **Assigning Admins**: Drag and drop a user from the "Users" list to the "Admins" list to grant them administrative privileges.
 This action is secured by a 2-Factor Authentication code.
 For safety, the system prevents you from removing the last system administrator.
     - **Pre-approving Users**: Use the `add_circle` button in the "Users" card header to add an email address to the pre-approved list, allowing them to gain immediate access upon signing in.
     - **Deleting Users**: Hover over a user in the "Users" list to reveal a `cancel` icon.
 Clicking this will trigger the 2FA dialog to confirm deletion.
 - **Pages**: Configure the application's navigation.
-You can intuitively reorder pages by holding down your chosen modifier key (e.g., `Shift`) and dragging them in the grid.
+You can intuitively reorder pages by dragging them in the grid.
 Key system pages are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
 - **Tabs**: Manage the reusable content blocks (tabs) that appear on pages.
-The order of this list can be changed via drag-and-drop and affects the default order in which tabs appear in popovers.
-You can also reorder tabs directly on a page by holding down your modifier key and dragging them.
+You can reorder this list and the tabs on any page by dragging and dropping them.
-- **Calendar & Team Management**: Admins can create pages to manage global application settings, such as creating shared calendars or managing teams.
-When creating or editing a calendar, an administrator can choose to link it to an existing Google Calendar they manage or create a new one directly from the app.
-Once linked, events can be synced between both platforms.
+- **Calendar & Team Management**: Admins can create pages to manage global application settings.
+When creating or editing a calendar, an administrator can link it to an existing Google Calendar to enable two-way sync.

 ### 8.2 Team Management (`/dashboard/teams/[teamId]`)
 This page is for managing the specifics of an individual team.
 -   **Members Tab**: This tab provides a drag-and-drop interface for managing team roles and badge assignments.
-    -   **Assigning Team Admins**: To designate a user as a Team Admin, hold down your modifier key (e.g., `Shift`) and drag their card from the "Members" list on the right to the "Team Admins" list on the left.
+    -   **Assigning Team Admins**: To designate a user as a Team Admin, drag their card from the "Members" list on the right to the "Team Admins" list on the left.
 To revoke admin status, drag their card back.
-    -   **Reordering Members**: You can reorder users within the "Admins" or "Members" lists by holding down your modifier key and dragging their cards into a new position.
+    -   **Reordering Members**: You can reorder users within the "Admins" or "Members" lists by dragging their cards into a new position.
     -   **Re-assigning Badges**: To quickly move a badge from one member to another, simply drag the badge from the source member's card and drop it onto the target member's card.
 - **Badge Management Tab**: Create and manage your team's badge collections.
 To share a collection, simply drag its card to the "Shared Collections" panel.
 To link a collection from another team, drag it from the shared panel onto your main board.
 To **activate** a collection for your team, click on its ghosted card; clicking an active card will deactivate it.
 To **delete** a collection you own, use the dropdown menu on its card.
 - **Pinned Locations Tab**: Pin locations to the team's Production Schedule.
 You can also designate locations as "check locations."